-- 5.3.1 The spokespeople for the Council are the Mayor and the CEO. - 5.3.2 The Mayor may refer media enquiries to an appropriate Councillor or the CEO for response, or the CEO may refer a matter to an Officer to respond on behalf of Council. - 5.3.3 All Council media releases must be approved by the Mayor or in his/her absence, the Deputy Mayor or the relevant Committee Chairperson. - 5.3.4 The local media is to have access to a copy of the published Full Council agenda and minutes from the same day they are circulated to Councillors. - 5.3.5 Each Committee Chairperson is responsible for drawing to the attention of the Mayor or CEO any matter on which he/she believes Council should make a public statement. - 5.3.6 Each elected member has the right to make personal statements to the press on matters of Council business provided: - (a) it is made clear to the media that such statements are not made on behalf of Council: - (b) the statements do not include comments on discussions which were resolved by the committee or Council to be of a confidential nature: - (c) the statements in all circumstances: - (i) fairly and accurately reflect the conduct of Council business, proceedings in Council or committee meetings; - (ii) are intended to either provide the community with a clear expression of the opinion of the Councillor making the statements to the media; and - (iii) are not intended to bring the Council into disrepute or lower its standing in the community. - 5.3.7 All Council Media Releases issued shall be posted on the Town's website and elected members made aware at the time of release to the media.
+- a.
+The spokespeople for the Council are the Mayor and the Chief Executive Officer. - b.
+The Mayor may refer media enquiries to an appropriate Councillor or the Chief Executive Officer for response, or the Chief Executive Officer may refer a matter to an Officer to respond on behalf of Council. - c.
+All Council media releases must be approved by the Mayor or in his/her absence, the Deputy Mayor or the relevant Committee Chairperson. - d.
+The local media is to have access to a copy of the published Full Council agenda and minutes from the same day they are circulated to Councillors. - e.
+Each Committee Chairperson is responsible for drawing to the attention of the Mayor or Chief Executive Officer any matter on which he/she believes Council should make a public statement. - f.
+Each elected member has the right to make personal statements to the press on matters of Council business provided: - (i) it is made clear to the media that such statements are not made on behalf of Council; - (ii) the statements do not include comments on discussions which were resolved by the committee or Council to be of a confidential nature; - (iii) the statements in all circumstances: - fairly and accurately reflect the conduct of Council business, proceedings in Council or committee meetings; - are intended to either provide the community with a clear expression of the opinion of the Councillor making the statements to the media; and - are not intended to bring the Council into disrepute or lower its standing in the community. - g.
+All Council Media Releases issued shall be posted on the Town's website and elected members made aware at the time of release to the media.